matchmore/tech-blog/20180808/README.md

             }
 ```

-Here immediatally you can notice that adding a new publication will get you a *match*, you were matched with your own publication.
+Here immediately you can notice that adding a new publication will get you a *match*, you were matched with your own publication.
 Since we are using a HashSet we are worry-free.

 Ok, we got a simple sharing app done and ready, but now we need to search for everything.
 In order to do that, we have to add a functionality to narrow down the lendable items.